Vice President for Finance and Treasurer

-As a recipient of federal funds, the University must maintain an accurate payroll distribution system allowing for periodic certification of effort devoted to specific activities.
-This requirement is set forth in Office of Management and Budget (OMB) Circular A-21 Cost Principles for Educational Institutions, Section J.10.
+As a recipient of federal funds, the University maintains an accurate payroll distribution system allowing for periodic certification of effort devoted to specific activities.
+2 CFR Part 200 Subpart E §200.430 contains the federal regulatory requirements for internal controls over certifying time expended on sponsored projects.

-This policy applies to all federally-funded and non-federally funded sponsored project or program awards.
+This policy applies to all federally-funded and non-federally funded sponsored awards.